CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

-MacTerm is a powerful terminal emulator that gives you plenty of options to customize your experience.
+MacTerm is a free and powerful terminal emulator that gives you plenty of options to customize your experience.
 You can install Python 3 to extend its capabilities even further.
-Whether you’re a power user or just getting started, MacTerm is a great choice for your terminal needs.

 Hyper